From Concept to Capital: Challenges, Potentials, and Metrics in Financing Nature-Based Solutions: Part 2

 The European Commission’s 2021 publication, “Evaluating the Impact of Nature-Based Solutions: A Handbook for Practitioners” (referred to as EC 2021 Handbook hereafter), provides valuable resources for measuring the costs and benefits of NBS.
 It emphasizes the importance of ensuring that evaluations of NBS impacts are relevant and useful for end users.
 Therefore, impact monitoring and evaluation plans should adhere to key principles, including scientific rigor, practicality and straightforwardness, inclusion of reference conditions and baselines, alignment with policy principles and reporting obligations, and the utilization of a transdisciplinary approach.

 The EC 2021 Handbook provides several case studies, one of which focuses on a green barrier aimed at reducing the risk of floods due to snowmelt and extreme rainfall in the Gudbrandsdalen Valley, Norway.
-The main criteria for assessment include the following:
+The main considerations for assessment include the following:

-• Risk reduction
+• Risk reduction effect

 • Technical and feasibility aspects

-• Environment and ecosystems
+• Impact on environment and ecosystems

-• Local economy
+• Impact on local economy

 Another straightforward criterion is risk analysis, typically involving the assessment of hazards, exposures, and vulnerabilities.
 The impact of an NBS solution on risk reduction can be evaluated by considering its effects on: